dotnet/AspNetCore.Docs/aspnetcore/tutorials/choose-web-ui.md

 Drawbacks:

-* Code for the logic has to be downloaded to the client, adding to the initial load time.
+* Code for the logic has to be downloaded and executed on the client, adding to the initial load time.
 * Uses cookies rather than a Token based security model.
 Cookies may or may not be enabled on the user's browser.
 * Client requirements may exclude user's who have low-end devices, older browser versions, or low-bandwidth connections.